mstakias2018/Whittle-School-Studios/docs/images.md

 ## Downloading assets

-Most people reference images directly on the Contentful CDN, but we need to download our images because it's unlikely the Contentful CDN will be allowed in China.
+Most people reference images directly on the Contentful CDN, but we may need to download our images because it's unlikely the Contentful CDN will be allowed in China.
+More on that at https://paper.dropbox.com/doc/09-Contentful-Assets-AwgceRjLKspqcKSNvFNya.

 ### Building the query

 As we build each page, we execute a more advanced version of the above query.
 Our query includes the expected dimensions for our three main breakpoints (`SMALL`, `MEDIUM`, and `LARGE`), plus three interim breakpoints (`SMALL_MID`, `MEDIUM_MID`, and `LARGE_MID`).
 This is to account for changing image sizes within a breakpoint.
 For example, an image may need to be 270px at a 320px viewport, but at the upper end of the small breakpoint, it would need to be significantly larger - about 500px.

-Certain image types with less diverse sizes can use fewer breakpoints.
-These settings are defined for each image type in our `constants/image-config.js` file.
+Settings are defined for each image type in our `constants/image-config.js` file.

 We define image sizes in terms of ratios and columns, then use our grid measurements to calculate dimensions.